Artifact Finder

 Search with Artifact Finder

 Artifact Finder is a separate feature which enables search of artifacts on either sources or targets.
-Insight support multiple simultaneous artifact search sessions.
+Insight supports multiple simultaneous artifact search sessions.

 All previous artifact searches performed on the current drive including those performed during imaging, are displayed in the Artifact Finder page.